 Gregory offers free two-day shipping on all orders – great news for hikers who’ve put off outfitting till the last minute.

-The Kelty Coyote 65 (about $160 on Kelty’s website) is a smaller cousin to the spacious Kelty Coyote 80, which costs about $20 more at full price and holds 15 extra liters at full capacity.
-Sure, you could spring for the larger pack, but if you’re looking for a lightweight, form-fitting multi-day pack for well under $200, it’s hard to beat the Coyote 65.
+The Kelty Coyote 80 (about $200 on Amazon) is a smaller cousin to the spacious Kelty Coyote 105, which costs about a bit more and holds 25 extra liters at full capacity.
+Sure, you could spring for the larger pack, but if you’re looking for a lightweight, form-fitting multiday pack for a reasonable price, it’s hard to beat the Coyote 80.

-The Coyote 65 performs passably or better on all fronts.
+The Coyote 80 performs passably or better on all fronts.
 A proprietary suspension, reinforced waist belt, and on-body adjustment allow for an unusually snug, maneuverable fit.
-A rugged aluminum frame lets you pack in a few additional pounds – though at just under 5 pounds, the Coyote 65 isn’t even close to lightest in its volume class.
+A rugged aluminum frame lets you pack in a few additional pounds – though at just over 5 pounds, the Coyote 80 isn’t even close to lightest in its volume class.
 Multiple external pockets make for accessible tool and accessory storage.

-One drawback for shoulder strap fans is that they’re not included; you’ll need to pay $20 extra for a pair.
+One drawback for shoulder strap fans is that they’re not included.
+You’ll need to pay $20 extra for a pair.
+Fortunately, the waist straps are plenty sturdy.

 The Crown2 60 performs admirably in dry weather too, thanks to an extensive back ventilation system and a fully adjustable hip belt.
 On shorter trips, ditch the removable zippered lid to save weight.